 The most common suffixes for occupational names are maker, herd, hewer, smith, er, ing, and man.

-A broad and miscellaneous class of surnames, nickname surnames could refer either directly or indirectly to a characteristic of the original bearer of the name.
+A large number of our modern surnames were at one point considered to be nicknames.
+Nicknames typically referred either directly or indirectly to a characteristic of the original bearer of the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Nickname surnames were frequently the result of a spontaneous reaction to a particular occasion or event.